ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/03-sketch-out-the-solution.md

 - Understand the trade-offs of a codemod
 - Cover the usual 80%
-- Funnel cases for efficiency
+- Take a funnel approach

 ## Trade-offs